Rick712/cssttr/README.md

 ## Progress

 ### Week one
 In week one I set up the basic style of the website.
 I put all the components in a grid, and decided what kind of website I wanted to make.
 Since Vasilis said he wanted to be amused while reviewing the site, I decided to make a 'chicken awereness' website.
 The site wants the visitors to know that chickens are highly intelligent creatures that are taking over the world.
 I chose a few fonts I liked, and decided what kind of colours I wanted to use.
 I also added the first few components.
+With most of the components I had an idea what i wanted to do with them, but with some I had no qlue, especially the ``<progress>``.
+I found the component interesting, but I had no idea where I could implement it.

 For me it was difficult to not use classes and id's for styling.
 I am used to give a lot of elements a class to make sure that I have no problem with inheritance or what so ever.